How to Cook Whole Fish and Fillets

 Fillets

-For whole fish, salting inside and outside 10-20 minutes before cooking is usually enough.
-For tartare, ceviche, and other raw preparations, add salt carefully and close to serving because acid and salt firm the flesh quickly.
+For whole fish, simple salting inside and outside 10-20 minutes before cooking is often enough.
+For raw serving, light curing, or tartare, salt is handled more carefully and usually closer to the end because salt and acid tighten the flesh quickly.

 Pan, oven, and steam